cosmo0/mame-retroarch-bezel-converter/README.md

 ## Convert RetroArch overlays to MAME bezels

-> mame-bezel-converter.exe rtm --source-roms path/to/rom/files --source-configs path/to/config/files --output path/to/output --template templates/default.lay --zip
+> bezel-tools rtm --source-roms path/to/rom/files --source-configs path/to/config/files --output path/to/output --template templates/default.lay --zip

 - `--source-roms` is the path to the rom cfg (the .zip.cfg files)
 - `--source-configs` is the path to the folder where the cfg files are located